 You’d never go on a hike without a compass or a map.
-No one has to tell you you’d be in serious trouble if you walked for hours in dense woods or mountainous terrain without knowing where you were or where you were going.
+No one has to tell you that you’d be in serious trouble if you walked for hours in dense woods or mountainous terrain without knowing where you were or where you were going.

 When it comes to websites, the navigation system acts like a road map to all the different areas and information contained within the website.
 If the navigation is clear, visitors will stay and have a good experience, which ultimately leads to more business for you.
 We’re going to clarify exactly what considerations we employ to ensure your site’s navigation helps exceed your company objectives.
 At the same time we’ll show you some stellar examples of these essential elements coming into play.

 First off, do keep in mind there is no one-size-fits-all strategy.
 Although, three factors should always be considered;